guilhermepoluc/sound-pong/README.md

 Left player:
 * Produce a whistle to make the palett go up.
-* Make a lower sound withi your voice to make the palett go up.
+* Make a lower sound with your voice to make the palett go up.

 Right player:
 * Up arrow key to make the palett go up.